Fossil Free Careers (logo)

 Aren’t fossil fuel companies becoming more sustainable?

 No. The companies we are talking about here are investing tiny amounts in renewable technologies whilst actually expanding oil and gas production.
+Worldwide, overall energy consumption is increasing - and with it, so is the extraction of fossil fuels.

-Even the most conservative modelling shows that there can be no new coal, oil, or gas projects from 2021 for us to have an even chance of keeping global average temperature rises below 1.5C (source).
-But none of the oil giants have pledged to stop exploring for new projects (source).
-The scientific evidence is clear that we need to close down existing mines/drilling sites before the end of their usual life, but instead of doing that the oil giants are trying to build new ones that will be pumping out fossil fuels for decades.
+Even the most conservative modelling shows that there can be no new coal, oil, or gas projects for us to have an even chance of keeping global average temperature rises below 1.5 C. But none of the oil giants have pledged to stop exploring for new projects - in fact, many are expanding their oil and gas production.
+Research from Uplift shows that 92% of fossil fuel companies operating in the North Sea plan to invest nothing in renewables between now and 2030.

 Don’t we need students in these industries to try and make change from the inside?